tgecho/qmk_firmware/keyboards/sculpter/readme.md

 * Hardware Supported: *The PCBs, controllers supported*
 * Hardware Availability: *Links to where you can find this hardware*

+**NOTE:**  You can read the companion "how to" article for this mod [here](https://chrispaynter.medium.com/modding-the-microsoft-sculpt-ergonomic-keyboard-to-run-qmk-41d3d1caa7e6).

 ## How to build and flash

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).